-C. Radiation Doses from Direct Radiation (Line-of-Sight Plus Sky-Shine) -Closest Site Boundary
+C. Radiation Doses from Direct Radiation (Line-of-Sight Plus Sky-Shine) - Closest Site Boundary

-- 1. For the report period, the radiation dose from the following areas is evaluated to be 2.20E-01 mR: - radioactive waste containers outside of plant buildings - the storage of contaminated tools and equipment inside plant buildings - Old Steam Generator Storage Facility, which contains: - Four Unit 2 old steam generators since 2008. - Four Unit 1 old steam generators since 2009. - One Unit 2 old reactor head since 2009. - One Unit 1 old reactor head since 2010. - Independent Spent Fuel Storage Installation (ISFSI). - The Diablo Canyon ISFSI received casks as follows:
+- 1. For the report period, the radiation dose from the following areas is evaluated to be 2.54E-01 mR: - radioactive waste containers outside of plant buildings - the storage of contaminated tools and equipment inside plant buildings - Old Steam Generator Storage Facility, which contains: - Four Unit 2 old steam generators since 2008. - Four Unit 1 old steam generators since 2009. - One Unit 2 old reactor head since 2009. - One Unit 1 old reactor head since 2010. - Independent Spent Fuel Storage Installation (ISFSI). - The Diablo Canyon ISFSI received casks as follows:

 Year # Casks

 2009 8

 2010 8

 2011 0

 2012 7

+2013 6

-The nearest resident to the site is approximately 1.5 miles away.
+The nearest full-time resident to the site is approximately 1.5 miles away, and is separated from direct line-of-site by mountainous terrain.
 However, doses from direct radiation are calculated at the site boundary.
+Sky-shine is included in the direct radiation calculation.
 The occupancy time at the site boundary is assumed to be 2,080 hours, based upon a 40-hour work week and 52 weeks per year.